jazzabeanie/learning_music/README.md

 If you have a midi footswitch, you can run `./play_on_midi.sh`.
 Note - you will need to edit the file with the name of your controller. `aseqdump -l` to see available controllers.

 This lets you press a midi key to trigger the next sound.
 It will also log the time it has taken for you to figure out the note and log it to `./time_taken_log.csv`.
-To fucus on just the worst notes when you practice, run `./play_on_midi.sh focused`.
+To fucus on just the worst notes when you practice, run `./play_on_midi.sh --focused`.
+Or add `--exclude PATTERN` to remove lines that match the patter.
+For example `./play_on_midi.sh --exclude 1` would skip notes on the 1st string.

 ### WSL: